 - Weeds – These are prime fishing locations.
 If you spot green vegetation underwater, there may be a group of fish hiding in them.
 These are calmer areas of the river, and are great places for fish to find food, shade, and cover from predators.

 - Talk to an Expert – Still stumped?
 Good thing there are lots of people you could ask nearby for help.
 Go to a local bait and tackle shop and ask the staff where the best places are to fish on the river.
 There may be people who work there that fish the river frequently.
 Or you can ask any of your relatives, friends, or local fishing clubs for help.

 Alright.
 You are almost ready … Your fishing maps should have a lot of X’s marking where you can begin your river adventure.
-But how do fish a river?
-And what kind of fish species can you catch?
+But how do you fish a river?
+And what other kinds of fish species can you catch?
 Let’s test the waters and watch the video!
 You will discover what methods two teens used while fishing in the city for walleye … and lots of other unique river species too!
-Or visit the “Learn More” section or lesson activity below to boost your urban fishing skills.
+Or visit the “Learn More” section or lesson activity below to boost your urban fishing and outdoor recreation skills.

 And remember … you should always wear a life jacket when fishing in or near a river.
 Even a strong swimmer may need help if swept up by a strong undercurrent.
 So always make sure you are wearing a life jacket on your river adventure!

 For all kinds of other helpful information and resources on how kids can learn where-to and how-to go fishing, explore our companion KidsFishing.US website.
 To discover more about becoming a future angler, visit our educational partners that helped make this video, webpage and lesson possible by clicking on their logos below.